-- What were the contributions of the student teachers either before, during, or after the lesson? - How did these contributions make the lesson interactive and participatory? - How did you facilitate the lesson to make it interactive and participatory? - How did the use of Teaching and Learning Resources (or TLM) enhance learning in your student teachers? - How did the teaching resources improve the pace of your lesson?
+- What were the contributions of the pupils either before, during, or after the lesson? - How did these contributions make the lesson interactive and participatory? - How did you facilitate the lesson to make it interactive and participatory? - How did the use of Teaching and Learning Resources (or TLM) enhance learning in your pupils? - How did the teaching resources improve the pace of your lesson? - How were your pupils motivated to use the teaching resources during the lesson?